RavenGrappling/RavenGrappling.github.io/academy.md

         Owner & Head Instructor
       </h4>
       <p>
         Dmytro has been practicing Brazilian Jiu Jitsu since he was only 15 years old.
-Unlike most students today, his first exposure was through the practice of MMA as there were only a small number of schools that specialized in Brazilian Jiu Jitsu at that time.
+Unlike most students today, his first exposure was through the practice of MMA, as there were only a small number of schools that specialized in Brazilian Jiu Jitsu at that time.
       </p>
       <p>
-        For the first several years, Dmytro was predominately focused on No-Gi grappling, but as the sport began to evolve and grow in popularity, he then had an opportunity to fully commit himself to learn from instructors that specialized in Brazilian Jiu Jitsu.
+        For the first several years, Dmytro was primarily focused on No-Gi grappling, but as the sport began to evolve and grow in popularity, he then had an opportunity to fully commit himself to learn from instructors that specialized in Brazilian Jiu Jitsu.
       </p>
       <p>
-        Following the opening of Raven Grappling, Dmytro continued to better himself as an instructor, practitioner and owner, under the direct guidance of Professor Brent Burniston and Professor Nicholas Gregoriades of Subconscious Jiu Jitsu Association.
+        Following the opening of Raven Grappling, Dmytro continues stive to better himself as an instructor, practitioner and owner, under the direct guidance of Professor Brent Burniston and Professor Nicholas Gregoriades of Subconscious Jiu Jitsu Association, whose HQ is located in California, US.
       </p>
       <p>
         As his journey in Brazilian Jiu Jitsu continues, Dmytro is passionate about sharing all that he has learned from over a decade of experience in competitive and self-defense oriented styles.
 He is committed in bringing a depth of practical knowledge to his students, whether they have casual or competitive aspirations.